parolkar/ai_policy_research_toolkit/README.md

-# SAI ️💬
+# AI Policy Research & Straetgy Development Framework

-SAI ️💬 is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.
+This initiative is inspired by SAI which is is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.

 This project is a collaboration between the OECD and Mila.